sabbirahmedfahim/XPSC/Two_Pointers_and_Sliding_Window_1__m3/Sliding Window (fixed size)/0_what_is_fixed_size_sliding_window.markdown

 <br>

-- **📏 Fixed-size sliding window**: Technique for analyzing contiguous subarrays of a fixed size.
+- **Fixed-size sliding window**: Technique for analyzing contiguous subarrays of a fixed size.
-- **➡️ Window movement**: Slides across the array by removing the leftmost element and adding a new element on the right.
+- **Window movement**: Slides across the array by removing the leftmost element and adding a new element on the right.
-- **⚡ Efficiency**: Avoids recalculating values for every subarray from scratch.
+- **Efficiency**: Avoids recalculating values for every subarray from scratch.
-- **🔢 Operations**: Commonly used for sum, max, min, or average of subarrays.
+- **Operations**: Commonly used for sum, max, min, or average of subarrays.
-- **⏱️ Time complexity**: O(n), as each element is added and removed only once.
+- **Time complexity**: O(n), as each element is added and removed only once.
-- **💡 Use cases**: Moving averages, pattern matching, substring analysis.
+- **Use cases**: Moving averages, pattern matching, substring analysis.